 Husban History, Family Crest & Coats of Arms

 Husban is one of the thousands of new names that the Norman Conquest brought to England in 1066.
-It is a name for a peasant farmer.
+It is a name for a farmer.
 The name was originally derived from the Old English husband, which meant one who tills soil.
 The modern connotations of the word appeared much later.
+"A husband was the farmer of a husbandland of 26 acres."

 Early Origins of the Husban family